liubotsvetkov/ParkHub/README.md

 ## Features

-- A live map that visualizes how many empty parking slots there are in each parking lot
+- A live map that visualizes how many empty parking slots there are in each parking lot - this is determined by our mock sensors
 - Basic user authentication system
 - Filter parkings by cities and zones
 - Easy to user interface